The-Lotto/The-Lotto/README.md

 All community funds will be voted for monthly by the community.

 # Tokenomics
-We have a standard 10% tax which is split into:
+We have a standard 11% tax which is split into:
 * 7% To the community fund,
 * 2% Reflection to holders,
+* 1% Goes into a weekly holders lotto
 * 1% Gets discarded,

 # Our funding principles: